 3. Watch Your Eating and Drinking Habits

 If you take your main meal in the evening, give it at least three hours to digest before going to bed.
-Otherwise, a turkey or tuna sandwich, a bowl of whole-grain cereal, or a glass of kefir could help you sleep better.
-Such foods contain tryptophan, which stimulates melatonin production. ✔ I have dinner by 7 p.m. and a glass of kefir about 30 minutes before turning in.
+Otherwise, a turkey or tuna sandwich, a bowl of whole-grain cereal, or a glass of kefir could help you fall asleep more easily.
+Such foods contain tryptophan, which stimulates melatonin production.

-Avoid alcohol and nicotine before bed; these may seem calming, but they actually impair sleep quality. ✔ I quit smoking back in 2012 and may drink a glass of wine once or twice a year.
+Avoid alcohol and nicotine before bed; these may seem calming, but they actually impair sleep quality.
+How good you feel in the morning depends on how well you’ve slept.

 4. Melatonin

-As a medicine, melatonin is prescribed or recommended specifically for the treatment of jet lag and shift work sleep disorder (SWSD), a disparity of the circadian rhythm resulting from irregular work hours, which could affect all chronotypes.
-By the same token, it is appropriate for those wishing to shift their chronotype. ✔
+As a medicine, melatonin is recommended specifically for the treatment of jet lag and shiftwork sleep disorder (SWSD), a disparity of the circadian rhythm resulting from irregular work hours.

 5. Get Out of Bed

-If you can’t fall asleep and are beginning to fret, get out of bed.
-Fix yourself a mug of hot chocolate or warm milk sprinkled with nutmeg (which can work as a mild sedative), and pursue a calming activity, like doing a jigsaw puzzle or, if you’re so inclined, yoga.
+Instead, fix yourself a mug of hot chocolate or warm milk sprinkled with nutmeg (which works as a mild sedative).
+Pursue a calming activity, like doing a jigsaw puzzle or, if you’re so inclined, yoga.

-Or, before getting out of bed, consider a tiresome household chore you could tackle. ✔ This always sends me to sleep.
+Or, even more effective, consider a tiresome household chore you could tackle.
+What’s stopping you from doing it right now?
+The mere thought sends me to sleep.

 6. Practice Meditation or Keep a Journal

 If the brain is to filter, delete, and store information relating to daily experiences as they occur, you need to take occasional breaks.
-If you don’t, it will begin its processing work when you go to bed, thus keeping you awake with unwanted thoughts, regardless of how exhausted you are.
+If you don’t, it will begin its processing work when you go to bed, thus keeping you awake with unwanted thoughts.

-You can work around this by practicing a simple form of meditation or writing in a journal as part of your bedtime routine.
+You can sedate an overactive mind by practicing a simple form of meditation or writing in a journal as part of your bedtime routine.

 Meditation